Table of Contents

 Feta

-The version you eat in Greece directly from a local producer or market is genuinely different from the exported product β creamier, more nuanced, less aggressively salty.
+Feta is not a generic white cheese.
+It's a PDO product made in specific Greek regions from sheep's milk (up to 30% goat's), aged in brine for at minimum two months.
+The version eaten in Greece from a local producer is genuinely different from the exported product β creamier, more nuanced, less aggressively salty.

 Meze: How Greeks Actually Eat